 AZUKI FOUNDATION was established in 2012 with aim to introduce Japanese culture to people with limited access to arts and culture in the community.
 Our unique programme is designed to stimulate people’s creativity and imagination, and experience different culture.
 The sessions are interactive and help participants feel bonds with people.

-Our workshop and activities have featured Japanese home cooking and sushi making classes led by top chefs, mild body movement using the elements of Bon Dance, Ayatori, Origami and Otedama.
+Our activities have featured healthy Japanese home cooking and sushi making classes led by top chefs and nutritionists, as well as workshops involving mild body movement using unique elements of Bon Dance, Ayatori, Origami and Otedama.

 “I don’t know how it happened now.
 But a couple of years ago the Akuki Foundation made contact with Alsen Day Centre, but for us it has been a marriage made in heaven.
 Their projects is steeped Japanese culture which has been very interesting for our service users.”
 (Lloyd Coombes MBE, Manager of Alsen & New Park Day Centres)

 “The Bon dance and Noh movement as well as Ayatori and Otedma workshops encouraged older members to participate in gentle movement which was particularly beneficial to those who are generally inactive.
 It also provided some entertainment and insight into Japanese culture.”
 (Katie Clark.
 Over 55’s Programme Manager, St Luke’s Community Centre)

 “The Japanese Arts and Crafts workshops were extremely well organised.
 The team had excellent communication skills, a creative way of working, fantastic content in the workshops and a sensitive and productive way of working with the participants.
 The members from the Azuki Foundation were professional and efficient with Claremont staff, co-ordinating clearly with us and building strong relationships.
 I would highly recommend the Azuki Foundation. ” (Dr Claire Marshall Clinical Manager & Centre Manager Claremont Project )